-Reviewed by Claire Hennessy
+Reviewed by Claire L. Hennessy

 Arguments, method and significance

-The author highlights a chain of the historical and ideological forces that have shaped Guangzhouwa's secret identity, an identity even unheard of in France till this day.
-First of all, Guangzhouwan was a possession that reflects a knock-on-the-knee response among Western powers at the time when the feudalist Chinese empire began to crumble.
+The author highlights a chain of the historical and ideological forces that shaped Guangzhouwa's secret identity, an identity even unheard of in France till this day.
+First of all, Guangzhouwan was a possession that reflects a knee-jerk response among Western powers at the time when the feudalist Chinese empire began to crumble.
 In other words, France felt the need to possess its own share of the cake when China was parceled out by other Western powers.
 Second, even though Guangzhouwan was originally designated as a naval station with a coal depot to guarantee French navy’s independence over fuel supply, it did not meet its original purpose as a military outpost.
 Rather, it was turned into a strategic beachhead to invade additional Chinese provinces to the north such as Yunnan and Sichuan, since the Indochinese colony had long been coveting China’s southern provinces.
 And finally, when the focus of Guangzhouwan shifted towards economic development, its economy became distorted due to the notorious opium trade conducted there.
 According to Vannière, opium brought the colony vast amount of revenue, and Guangzhouwan was ultimately turned into the financial engine of Indochina.
-Another purpose of colonizing Guangzhouwan was to use it to spy on British Hongkong when the Franco-British rivalry was in full swing, evidenced by the resounding Fashoda crisis in Sudan in a few months to come.
+Another purpose of colonizing Guangzhouwan was to use it to spy on British Hong Kong when the Franco-British rivalry was in full swing, evidenced by the resounding Fashoda crisis in Sudan in a few months to come.

 The book demonstrates a conscious choice of limiting the research within the framework of French colonization history in East Asia and its expansion policy in East Asia during the first half of the twentieth century.
 In doing so, it offers a prism of the French gaze over the lifestyle and discourse of the colonized.
 The author additionally addresses the ambiguous legal status of Guangzhouwan, which allows for the opportunity to probe into “the nature of the French colonial project and its ambitions in this part of the world, given that the French colonials had treated these two expressions as one and the same” (Vannière, 7, my translation).

 The material basis of this research relies largely on but is not limited to the archival resources of the Administration of the General Government of Indochina.
 As the author points out, even judgments from contemporaries on the value of Guangzhouwan and the actions of France could be quite skewed and therefore should be treated as testimonies that are constituent of the entire colonial representation.
-Such a rigorous method of investigation allows the author to be able to come to a few trenchant observations, namely that it appears that the general government of Indochina was particularly responsible for silencing about Guangzhouwan, revealing the expansionist aspiration that France held at the turn of the century.
-The research materials come from three major resources, namely, the ministerial, administrative and private, allowing the author to extend his analyses that have already been conducted on the Doumer period (1897-1902) to the entire first half of the twentieth century.
+Such a rigorous method of investigation allows the author to be able to come to a few trenchant observations, for instance, that the general government of Indochina was particularly responsible for silencing about Guangzhouwan, revealing the expansionist aspiration that France held at the turn of the century.
+The research materials come from three major resources, namely, the ministerial, administrative and private, allowing the author to extend his analyses that have already been conducted on the Doumér period (1897-1902) to the entire first half of the twentieth century.
 As the author briefly concludes from his archival findings that Guangzhouwan is, in a way, an outlier of an earlier mode of colonial expansion, one that neither France nor its successive general governments of Hanoi were able to develop and keep up with the pace of world politics.